jina-ai/jina/docs/chapters/helloworld/index.rst

    :align: center

-It downloads Fashion-MNIST training and test data and tells Jina to *index* 60,000 images from the training set.
-Then, it randomly samples images from the test set as *queries*, asks Jina to retrieve relevant results.
-After about 1 minute, it will open a webpage and show results like this:
+This downloads the Fashion-MNIST training and test data and tells Jina to *index* 60,000 images from the training set.
+Then, it randomly samples images from the test set as *queries*, and asks Jina to retrieve relevant results.
+After about 1 minute, it opens a web page and show results like this:

 .. image:: hello-world.gif
    :width: 70%
    :align: center

-And the implementation behind?
-As simple as it should be:
+And the implementation behind it?
+It's simple:

 .. confval:: Python API